-Things You Should Know Before Hiring a Video Editing Service
+Things You Should Know Before Hiring a Video Editing Company

 Do you need help with the post-production process?
-Considering a video editing service providing company to work with you on the editing?
+Considering to hire a video editing company to work with you?

 Editing is a crucial part of the filmmaking/video making process and can make or break the project.
-Without editing, a project is only multiple takes of lengthy raw footage out of order.
-Because editing is such an important part of the process, it is pertinent that the company or freelancer hired to edit your project is the right one.
-It can be very intimidating trying to choose which company to go with.
+Without editing, a video project is only multiple takes of lengthy raw footage out of order.
+Because video editing is such an important part of the process, it is pertinent that the company or freelancer hired to edit your project is the right one.
+It can be very intimidating trying to choose/hire which video editor company to go with.

 Video editing is where raw footage is put together cohesively.
-This process can be outsourced to video editing services.
+This process can be outsourced to edit your video.
 The cost can range from $20-$200/hour and the time frame is dependent on many things including the length of the project, but can take weeks to months to complete.
 It is important to have your creative vision met by your editor through communication, organization, and passion on both ends.

-Here we will go into depth on things to consider when hiring a video editing service:
+Here we will go into depth on things to consider hiring a video editing company:

-What preparation work is needed before hiring a video editor?
+What preparation work is needed before hiring a video editor company?

 It is also important to have a script or an outline that you could share with them.
 Your maximum budget and your timeline for the start and finish of your project need to be known.